Codecademy/docs/content/html/concepts/elements/terms/meta/meta.md

 ---
-Title: '<meta>'
+Title: "<meta>"
-Description: 'Represents an interface to provide metadata pertaining to the document.
-Metadata is data that is used to describe the document that contains it.'
+Description: "Represents an interface to provide metadata pertaining to the document.
+Metadata is data that is used to describe the document that contains it."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<meta>`** element represents an interface to provide metadata pertaining to the document.
 Metadata is data that is used to describe the document that contains it.
 The `<meta>` element must be placed inside the [`<head>`](https://www.codecademy.com/resources/docs/html/elements/head) element of the document.